FOR IMMEDIATE RELEASE May 9, 2016

 “The Grand Junction Off-‐Road course is challenging and engaging.
 I look forward to it bringing out my best performance.
 And, I'm always impressed by the amateurs who get to test their mettle while riding the same course we race on.
 I have a lot of respect for their determination necessary to finish such a monumental undertaking.” said 2016 Whiskey Off-‐Road winner, Rose Grant.

 There’s no doubt that each Grand distance is a challenging ride filled with technical aspects and big climbs.
 Riders come from all over the United States in order to cross this ride off their bucket list.
-"As you travel throughout the Grand Valley, we hope you will discover the genuine hospitality of our citizens and the diverse beauty of this country.
+"As you travel throughout the Grand Junction area, we hope you will discover the genuine hospitality of our citizens and the diverse beauty of this country.
 Discover our singletrack trail system by starting at the Lunch Loops/Tabeguache Area trailhead that is just minutes from downtown Grand Junction and adjacent to the Colorado National Monument and Bangs Canyon providing spectacular views on challenging terrain.
 If you're looking for something a little more tame, we have that too." said Mistalynn Meyeraan, spokesperson for the Grand Junction Visitor & Convention Bureau.

 For kids who are not just young at heart, Shimano puts on two kid’s fun rides on Sunday morning as the backcountry Pro race concludes the weekend’s festivities with the Pro Men and Women battling for their slice of the equal split $30,000 cash purse.
 While the Pro Men and Women are out pushing physical boundaries, back in town, children will get a chance to show their stuff in the Shimano Youth Series One and Four grand rides starting at 9:00a.
 Kids on trikes and push bikes can roll the ½-‐mile loop One Grand on a closed course in downtown Grand Junction, while older and more experienced children can take on the Four Grand ride out to Riverside Park Drive along the Colorado River.
 There is a $10 donation fee for kids to participate, and parents can ride with their children for free.
 All funds raised are donated to the Riverfront Foundations family & children’s initiatives.